Volkswagen emissions scandal: Australia

-In October 2015, the Australian Competition & Consumer Commission announced that it will not be investigating Volkswagen for possible violations of emissions standards, citing that a reasonable consumer would not be concerned about the tailpipe emissions of their vehicle and hence would not be a deciding factor in their purchase.
+In October 2015, the Australian Competition & Consumer Commission announced that it would not be investigating Volkswagen for possible violations of emissions standards, citing that a reasonable consumer would not be concerned about the tailpipe emissions of their vehicle and hence would not be a deciding factor in their purchase.
 In March 2017, the Sydney Morning Herald reported that Audi and Volkswagen issued a voluntary recall for affected cars for software updates and in some cases hardware updates had begun in December 2016.
 As of January 2018, several class action suits were dropped against Volkswagen, Audi and Skoda.

 In December 2019, Volkswagen was fined for making false and misleading representations about compliance with Australian diesel emissions standards.

 Belgium

 In October 2015, the Belgian Chamber of Representatives set up a special Dieselgate committee.
 It finalized a consensus report in March 2016, for the government to implement recommendations, with near-unanimous approval on 28 April 2016.

 In January 2016, public broadcaster VRT reported on Opel Zafira cars having lower emissions after an update compared to before receiving the update.
 Opel denied deploying software updates influencing emissions, and the Economic Inspection of the Federal Government started an investigation on the request of Minister of Consumer Protection Kris Peeters.